 The human brain contains around a hundred billion neurons densely packed into three pounds of tissue.
 Neurons differ from one another in structure, function, and genetic landscape.
 Although this complex neuronal diversity is fundamental to human brain function, it is still not known how many different types of neurons there are in the brain.
 This lack of knowledge has impeded our understanding of how the brain functions in health and human disease.
 Toward understanding brain neuron diversity, Single Cell Analysis Program researcher Dr. Kun Zhang and collaborators examined the gene expression profiles of individual neurons, isolated from post mortem human brain tissue, using single cell RNA sequencing.
 3227 sets of single-neuron data from six distinct regions of the cerebral cortex were generated and 16 neuronal subtypes were identified.
 The authors report that this robust and scalable method lays the “groundwork for high-throughput global human brain transcriptome mapping”.
 This approach could provide insight into brain function, and potentially disease mechanisms, through distinct profiles of gene expression signatures.

 Reference: Neuronal subtypes and diversity revealed by single-nucleus RNA sequencing of the human brain.
-Science.
-2016 June 24.
+Lake BB. et al. Science.
+June 2016.

 Read additional commentary in The Scientist: Single-Cell RNA Sequencing Reveals Neuronal Diversity.